ts52/dg_league_in_a_box/README.txt

 The admin/summary page includes all the information needed after the scores are all entered:
 	Top N players of each division, and payout amounts All players for the night ranked by score for tag handouts.

+Notes from luke:
+need to be able to check in a group for the general (either luke or themselves) if not checking in as a group, get a 'waiting group', when the group is full, only then do you get the next hole. figure out starting hole sequences in config and check in